Innov8ion-developer/pokebot/README.md

 ![Alt text](/../screenshots/pidget.png?raw=true "")

-Check it again: ask for pidgey, you get nothing
+Check it again: ask for pidgey.
 # Add a requirement #
 Now we use the memory, to confirm what a user says.
 Add a Requirement